-The ESOS Framework - Providing quality education and protecting your rights
+The ESOS Framework - Providing quality education and protecting your rights as an overseas student

 The Australian Government wants overseas students in Australia to have a safe, enjoyable and rewarding place to study.
 Australia's laws promote quality education and consumer protection for overseas students.
 These laws are known as the ESOS Framework and they include the Education Services for Overseas (ESOS) Act 2000 and the National Code 2018.